krbnite/krbnite.github.io/_in_progress/causal-inference.md

 Standardization
-  - stratify on important variables, then averaging over...
+  - stratify on important variables, then averaging over the distribution of those variables
   - that is, standardization is a combination of conditioning and marginalizing
   - conditioning means to stratify (remember: whenever we say "given", we mean "restrict to")
   - marginalize means to average over